 Immigration rules can change overnight.

 The Department of Homeland Security issued a broadcast message regarding Fall 2020 enrollment on July 24th.
-We have received communication that the same guidance will apply to Spring 2021
+We have received communication that the same guidance will apply to Fall 2021

-Continuing students defined as F-1 students who were in active SEVIS status in Spring 2020 (including U.S. transfer students and UNT students changing their degree level in Fall):
+Continuing students defined as F-1 students who were in active SEVIS status in Spring 2020 (this includes U.S. transfer students and UNT students changing their degree level in Fall):

-Are allowed to enroll in 100% online/remote coursework
+Are allowed to enroll in 100% online coursework

 Must continue to be enrolled full time (9 credit hours for graduate students/12 credit hours for undergraduate students)

-Can re-enter the U.S. for Spring 2021 and pursue 100% online coursework if they departed in Spring or Summer 2020, have a valid F1 visa stamp, and are re-entering the U.S. with the same SEVIS ID number
+Can re-enter the U.S. for Fall 2021 and pursue 100% online coursework if they departed, have a valid F1 visa stamp, and are re-entering the U.S. with the same SEVIS ID number

-Newly Admitted Students Outside the U.S. defined as F-1 students who were not in active SEVIS status in Spring 2020 and Students who entered the U.S. to begin their F-1 status in Fall 2020:
+Newly admitted students outside the U.S. defined as F-1 students who were not in active SEVIS status in Spring 2020 and students who entered the U.S. to begin their F-1 status after March 2020:

-Spring 2021 enrollment must include at least one course that is delivered face-to-face, partially online, or partially remote with an on-campus meeting f
+Fall 2021 enrollment must include at least one course that is delivered face-to-face, partially online, or partially remote

 Must continue to be enrolled full time (9 credit hours for graduate students/12 credit hours for undergraduate students)